Website Terms & Conditions and General Terms & Conditions

 Foyer

-Front of house assistants will make space available for storage of any personal belongings as necessary, within the designated area inside the foyer tent.
+Front-of-house assistants will make space available for storage of any personal belongings as necessary, within the designated area inside the foyer tent.

 Tent